MCChang1117/YelpCamp/README.md

 	* a way to separete different RESTful ROUTE out
 * express-sanitizer: Sanitize the input
 	* e.g. Avoid the input of script "Alert"
+* moment: Record the post time
+* locus: Stop the code for developers to check

 ### Open the database